osom8979/type-serialize/README.md

 - Private fields that start with an underscore (`_`) are not serialized.
 - Members specified with the `@property` decorator are not serialized.
 - When deserializing, all fields must be type-annotated.
+- A value of `None` is ignored by the serialization target.

 ## Installation